 Key Points: Rare, high-risk rhythm.
-1:1 flutter can drive ventricular rates into the 240–320 bpm range and can rapidly cause hypotension, ischemia, or collapse.
-It often mimics VT.
-Ask “how…
+Atrial flutter with 1:1 conduction can produce ventricular rates of 240-320 bpm and may rapidly cause hypotension, ischemia, or collapse.
+Often mimics VT.
+The QRS…

 Key Points: AVNRT is a paroxysmal, regular, usually narrow-complex SVT caused by a reentry circuit within or adjacent to the AV node.
 Dual-pathway physiology is typical.
 Bedside hallmark is a…

-Key Points Definition: Wide complex tachycardia (WCT) = QRS >120 ms with a steady R-R interval.
+Key Points: Definition: Wide complex tachycardia (WCT) = QRS >120 ms with a steady R-R interval.
 This section focuses on regular WCT (RWCT).
 Wide & irregular rhythms are covered separately…

 Key Points: Definition: A regularly irregular rhythm occurs when the distance between R-R intervals or P-P intervals varies in a consistent, repeating pattern throughout the ECG tracing.
 Significance: Determining the…

-Key Points Rhythm Regularity: Regular rhythm is characterized by equal distances between consecutive P waves (P-P intervals) and QRS complexes (R-R intervals).
+Key Points: Rhythm Regularity: Regular rhythm is characterized by equal distances between consecutive P waves (P-P intervals) and QRS complexes (R-R intervals).
 Verify rhythms with calipers—don’t trust the machine interpretation…

-Key Points Narrow regular tachycardia = QRS <120 ms with a steady R–R interval.
+Key Points: Narrow regular tachycardia = QRS <120 ms with a steady R–R interval.
 The big three DDx: sinus tachycardia, SVT (AVNRT/AVRT/junctional), and atrial flutter with fixed AV conduction (commonly…